 This isn’t to say that meat needs to be ditched entirely.
 However, It is possible to get all the same amino acids you get from eating meat by digging into plant-based proteins!
 (Hooray!)
 Animal proteins come with more saturated fat and cholesterol than we need, while plant proteins come with a number of added benefits that our bodies need more of.

 Like fibre.
 Fibre is a prebiotic food for the beneficial bacteria that we can’t live without.
 Phytonutrients are another added benefit, and is sadly lacking in too many diets.
 They are plants’ natural defence mechanisms and when we consume them, it has the same effect on us.
 Further, plant proteins tend to be more alkaline than animal proteins and when our diet consists of mostly acidic foods, our body has to find an alkaline source to maintain a proper pH balance.
 This source is calcium and it ends up getting leached from our bones, which definitely isn’t a desired side effect!

-Who knew that root veggies had protein power?
+Who knew that root veggies had so much protein power?

-Fill 'er up (with good proteins, that is!) and enjoy this warm, comforting root veggie-centric dish!
+Fill 'er up with good proteins and enjoy this warm, comforting root veggie-centric dish!

 - 6-8 russet potatoes, cut into 1 inch pieces

 - 5-6 carrots, peeled and cut into 2 inch pieces